One Charles Private Wealth Services LLC Sells 55 Shares of Norfolk Southern Co. (NYSE:NSC)

 Norfolk Southern Trading Up 0.6 %

-Norfolk Southern (NYSE:NSC – Get Free Report) last issued its quarterly earnings data on Thursday, July 27th.
+Norfolk Southern (NYSE:NSC – Get Free Report) last posted its earnings results on Thursday, July 27th.
 The railroad operator reported $2.95 EPS for the quarter, missing the consensus estimate of $3.15 by ($0.20).
 Norfolk Southern had a return on equity of 24.88% and a net margin of 20.25%.
 The company had revenue of $2.98 billion during the quarter, compared to analysts’ expectations of $3.08 billion.
-During the same quarter last year, the business earned $3.45 earnings per share.
-The business’s quarterly revenue was down 8.3% on a year-over-year basis.
-On average, equities research analysts predict that Norfolk Southern Co. will post 12.96 EPS for the current fiscal year.
+During the same period in the prior year, the business posted $3.45 earnings per share.
+The company’s revenue for the quarter was down 8.3% on a year-over-year basis.
+As a group, equities analysts expect that Norfolk Southern Co. will post 12.96 EPS for the current fiscal year.

 Norfolk Southern Dividend Announcement